-The subject Financial Accounting II covers Accounting Legislation as defined by the International Financial Reporting Standards (IFRS).
-In the lecture, individual Standards will be presented in detail.
-The focus lies on the approach and valuation of the annual statement.
-In particular, the lecture goes into detail about IAS 16 (Property, Plant & Equipment), IAS 38 (Intangible Assets), IAS 36 (Impairment of Assets), IAS 17 (Leases), as well as IAS 37 (Provisions, Contingent Liabilities and Contingent Assets)
+The course Financial Accounting II covers international financial accounting as defined by the International Financial Reporting Standards (IFRS).
+In the lecture, individual standards will be presented in detail.
+The focus lies on the recognition and valuation of the annual statement.
+In particular, the lecture goes into detail about IAS 16 (Property, Plant & Equipment), IAS 38 (Intangible Assets), IAS 36 (Impairment of Assets), IAS 17 (Leases), as well as IAS 37 (Provisions, Contingent Liabilities and Contingent Assets).